Hollywood crew members narrowly approve contract with TV and film producers - ExBulletin

 The contract reduces working hours and increases the wages of members who work on streaming platforms, and improves rest periods and meal breaks on TV and movie sets.
 IATSE leaders strongly urged members to ratify it, saying it was the “best deal possible”.

-The issue of long working hours came to the fore last month after Alec Baldwin shot dead a cinematographer in an accident while filming a low-budget western movie in New Mexico.
-Six members of the film crew had come out https://www.reuters.com/business/cop/alec-baldwin-posts-crew-member-comments-disputing-chaotic-movie-set-2021-11-03 more early in protest to working conditions.
+The issue of long working hours came to the fore last month after Alec Baldwin killed a cinematographer in an accident on the set of a low-budget western movie in New Mexico.
+Six members of the film crew had left earlier to protest the working conditions.

 Santa Fe authorities are still investigating the shooting and no charges have been brought against anyone.

 AMPTP spokesperson Jarryd Gonzales welcomed the vote and the changes on improving quality of life.
-“These agreements significantly reflect the industry’s endorsement of these priorities and allow everyone to work,” added Gonzales.
+“These agreements significantly reflect the approval of these priorities by the industry and allow everyone to work,” added Gonzales.

 Sources